Andean condor: Description

 The overall length of the Andean condor can range from 100–130 cm.
 Among standard measurements, the wing chord is 75.7–85.2 cm, the tail is 33–38 cm and the tarsus is 11.5–12.5 cm.
 Measurements are usually taken from specimens reared in captivity.
 The mean weight is 11.3 kg, with the males averaging about a kilogram more at 12.5 kg, the females a kilogram less at 10.1 kg.
 Condors possess the heaviest average weight for any living flying bird or animal, ahead of trumpeter swans (Cygnus buccinator) and Dalmatian pelicans (Pelecanus crispus).
 However, other sources claim a mean species body mass of 10.3 kg for the Andean condor.
 The Andean condor is the largest living land bird capable of flight if measured in terms of average weight and wingspan, although male bustards of the largest species (far more sexually dimorphic in size) can weigh more.
 The mean wingspan is around 283 cm and the wings have the largest surface area of any extant bird.
 It has a maximum wingspan of 3.3 m.
-Among living bird species, only the great albatrosses and the two largest species of pelican exceed the Andean condor in average and maximal wingspan.

-The adult plumage is all black, except for a frill of white feathers at the base of the neck and, especially in the male, large white bands on the wings, which only appear after the bird's first moult.
+Among living bird species, only the great albatrosses and the two largest species of pelican exceed the Andean condor in average and maximal wingspan.The adult plumage is all black, except for a frill of white feathers at the base of the neck and, especially in the male, large white bands on the wings, which only appear after the bird's first moult.
 The head and neck, kept meticulously clean, are red to blackish-red, and have few feathers.
 Their baldness means the skin is more exposed to the sterilizing effects of dehydration and high-altitude UV light.
 The crown of the head is flattened, and (in the male) is topped by a dark red comb (also called a caruncle); the skin hanging from its neck is called a wattle.
+Males also have yellower skin.
 When condors are agitated (for example, during courtship), their head and neck flush, a clear signal to animals nearby.
+This flush of colour is especially intense in dominant males when feeding at carcasses, and can happen in just a few seconds.
 Juveniles are grayish-brown, but with a blackish head and neck, and a brown ruff.